 When you live in a town or city you know well, consider a concierge job at a hotel.
 The hours are flexible though you may need to work weekends.
 You’ll be helping guests choose restaurants, tours, events, and activities.

 Caretaking and house sitting are great ways to travel without all the expenses.
 If you’re part of a couple, you may both be able to get hired.
 Many caretaker jobs offer positions for both.
-You can find short term or long term options, and, if you’re very flexible, you could turn house sitting into a way to see the world.
+You can find short term or long term options, and, if you’re very flexible, you could use work as a house sitter as a way to see the world.
 Search Google using terms like “house sitter” or “caretaker” to find sources of job openings.
-For those who want to see the world, here are more jobs for people who love to travel.

 You could start your own pet sitting business, or you could work for a company that provides animal care.
 You can sign up to be a dog walker or pet sitter on Rover or Wag.
 If you have extra time, consider volunteering for your local animal shelter.
 Even though you won’t get paid, it’s a great way to help out, and shelters do occasionally hire paid employees.